Implicit models, latent compression, intrinsic biases, and cheap lunches in community detection: Discussion

 Part of the results in this work confirm what has been found by Ghasemian et al~\cite{ghasemian_evaluating_2019} with respect to modularity maximization and Infomap overfitting in a link prediction task for a diverse set of smaller networks, and the regularized SBM performing better on average (although Ref.~\cite{ghasemian_evaluating_2019} omitted the NSBM, which can be shown to perform strictly better, and substantially so for larger networks~\cite{peixoto_nonparametric_2017}).
 This is not unexpected, since it is known that algorithmic learning procedures where the objective is to obtain a succinct representation of data (called broadly ``Occam learning'' in the machine learning theory literature) are in general equivalent to learning procedures where the objective is to choose a predictive model with low generalization error [known as ``probably approximately correct'' (PAC) learning]~\cite{kearns_introduction_1994}.
 Because of this, we can in principle expect a MDL approach to yield compatible results with link prediction in suitable limits.
 However, there is an important caveat that prevents this equivalence from being exact; namely, the nominal task would correspond to predicting an entire new network from past observations of a complete network.
 Instead, in a more realistic link prediction scenario one attempts to predict a subset of the possible edges by observing the remaining network, which is commonly sparse.
 In this situation we cannot guarantee that a sufficient data limit exists, regardless of how large the network is --- the removal of a fraction of the edges always destroys important information which could be used to improve the detection of the community labels.
 Because of this, discrepancies between both approaches can exist, with link prediction having a tendency to overfit when used as a model selection criterion~\cite{valles-catala_consistencies_2018}.
 Therefore, the results we present in this work have a more definitive character than those of Ref.~\cite{ghasemian_evaluating_2019}, since ours make use of the whole data.

-We have applied our method for computing the description length of modularity and Infomap by exploiting the fact that their objective functions can be written in terms of the microcanonical SBM parameters.
-Our calculations are possible for a much wider set of objective functions that can also be described in the same manner.
+We have applied our method for analytically computing the description length of modularity and Infomap by exploiting the fact that their objective functions can be written in terms of the microcanonical SBM parameters.
+Our analytical calculations are possible for a much wider set of objective functions that can also be described in the same manner.
 We speculate that a significant fraction of community detection algorithms proposed in the literature are, like Infomap and modularity, also equivalent to the inference of constrained versions of the SBM, as has been suggested by others~\cite{young_universality_2018}.
-This would have wider implications for the systematic superiority of SBM-based approaches.
-It remains to be determined to what extent this is true, and what other modelling avenues are possible for community detection that step significantly outside of the SBM framework.
+Objective functions that cannot be written in terms of the microcanonical SBM require different analytical approaches than those we considered in this work, or at the very least can be treated numerically.
+However, it is conceivable that even these kinds of objectives amount to generative models that are well approximated by particular SBM parametrizations.
+This would have wider implications for the general nature of SBM-based approaches, and the systematic superiority of their nonparametric formulations.
+In case particular objectives yield implicit models that deviate significantly from the SBM class, this could be used to formulate a broader unified family of community detection methods.
+We view the task of a broad unification of community detection methods within an inferential framework as a promising avenue of future research.